 - A student must maintain enrollment and attendance during the semester in order to maintain eligibility for Federal Pell Grant funds.
 Dropping classes (or simply not attending class anymore) before the Financial Aid Census Date usually results in the student owing back the Pell Grant funds associated with that class.

 - If your FAFSA is received by HFC after the close of a semester you have already attended, as part of the current award year, your retroactive reimbursement is calculated based on the number of credit hours successfully completed with an earned grade of “A, B, C, D, or S”.
 In addition, if you have been selected for verification, all required documents must be on file and you must meet all other eligibility criteria to receive a retroactive award.
-The last possible day for your valid FAFSA information to be received at HFC for the 2014-2015 award year is the last day of the Spring/Summer 2015 term, or your last date of attendance for the 2014-2015 award year, whichever is earlier.
+The last possible day for your valid FAFSA information to be received at HFC for the 2015-2016 award year is the last day of the Spring/Summer 2016 semester, or your last date of attendance for the 2015-2016 award year, whichever is earlier.

 - The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited to be the equivalent of six years of Pell Grant funding (based on full-time enrollment).
 The lifetime limit takes into account all Pell Grant funds received by the student from any college they attended and received Pell Grant funds.
 Once the lifetime limit has been reached, a student will no longer be eligible for federal Pell Grant funds at any institution, regardless of their EFC or credits still needed to complete their program.

 - The Federal Government can change (reduce) the funding for this program at any time. back to top